rp-callahan/rp-callahan.github.io/index.md

       ## About Me

+      I am a Postdoctroral Researcher at the University of Wyoming working on the [Bedrock Critical Zone Collaborative Network](https://bedrockczn.github.io/) project.
-      I am a Ph.D. candidate working with Dr. Cliff Riebe at the University of Wyoming.
-My dissertation focuses on quantifying how subsurface weathering influences geomorphic and ecological processes.
+      I received my Ph.D. in May 2021 from the University of Wyoming.
+      My dissertation focused on quantifying how subsurface weathering influences geomorphic and ecological processes.
 More specifically, I have worked on quantifying how hillslope weathering influences, hillslope erosion, and river incision over millennial timescales in the southern